nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 [Return to Table of Contents](#table-of-contents)

+#### 4.2.3.3.
+List Task Feature

+**Implementation of ListTaskCommand**

+The following is a detailed explanation on how ListTaskCommand is implemented.

+The ListTaskCommand is supported mainly by `ListTaskCommand`.

+The relevant methods include:
+* `ListTaskCommand#execute(Model model)` - Updates the task list on UI to show all the tasks stored in the internal task list.

+Given below is an example usage scenario and how the list task mechanism behaves at each step.

+**Step 1**: User executes `list_task` command to list all the tasks currently present in the task list.
+A `ListTaskCommand` object is returned

+**Step 2**: On `ListTaskCommand#execute()`, `Model#updateFilteredTaskList(Predicate<Task> predicate)` is called.
+This will update the filtered task list with the predicate specified by the input predicate, which is `PREDICATE_SHOW_ALL_TASKS`.
+For brevity, lower level implementation of `Model#updateFilteredTasks(Predicate<Task> predicate)` is omitted.

+**Step 3**: On execution completion, a `CommandResult` is created. `Model#isTaskListEmpty()` is called to check whether the current internal task list is empty or not.
+If the internal task list is empty, a message indicating the emptiness the task list will be appended with `CommandResult#MESSAGE_EMPTY`.
+Otherwise, a success message will be appended with `CommandResult#MESSAGE_SUCCESS`.
+The UI will also update as the underlying task list that has been modified.

+The sequence diagram for ListTaskCommand can be found below.

 #### 4.2.3.3 Done Task feature

 **Implementation of DoneTaskCommand**

 The done task mechanism is supported mainly by `DoneTaskCommand` and `DoneTaskCommandParser`.

 The relevant methods include: